Caltinor/Project-MMO-2.0/README.txt

 ///Craft Tweaker Support

-Example of Craft Tweaker use with PMMO
+Example of Craft Tweaker use with PMMO (May or may not be available for either Minecraft version, you may ask in our Discord if you'd like to make sure of the current state)

 `
 import crafttweaker.api.data.MapData;